HHADAdversarialAugmentation/adv_data_aug_hmm/README.md

 						of the train set then this is useful to see how starting from different time instants (taking a slice from start to start+train_sizes of the data) can impact both on original and augmented performaces (DEFAULT=1)
+	--ncpus [OPTIONAL] : number of cpus that can be used for parallel execution of multiple train_sizes (DEFAULT=1)

 OUTPUT:
 In the output directory the user should expect the following results: